Analysis of arbitrary superconducting quantum circuits accompanied by a Python package: SQcircuit: Circuit Features and Properties

 We implement the above basis transformation in \code{SQcircuit} within the function \code{eig\_phase\_coord()}.
 For example, we obtain the ground state and first excited state of the $0-\pi$ qubit of Sec.~\ref{sec:SQcircuitIntro} at $\varphi_{ext}=0$ by executing the commands:

 Here, \code{k} is an eigenvector index, which is $0$ for the ground state and $1$ for the first excited state.
 The argument \code{grid} is a list that specifies the values of phase $\varphi$ to evaluate the wavefunction at, which can be either a single number or a range of values for each mode.
-Since the $0-\pi$ qubit has three modes, and mode 2 is the decoupled harmonic mode, we are only interested in the phase coordinate representation for mode 1 and 3.
-We therefore choose a range of values for \code{phi1} and \code{phi3}, while setting only a single number \code{phi2=0} for the mode 2.
-The resulting phase coordinate representations of the states are \code{state0} and \code{state1}, which are $100\times100$-complex Numpy arrays holding the values of the eigenfunction evaluated on a grid corresponding to \code{phi1} and \code{phi3}.
-In Fig.~\ref{fig:zeroPi}c we plot $|\braket{\varphi_1,\varphi_3|\psi}|^2$ for the ground state \code{state0} and the first excited state \code{state1} (see Appendix \ref{app:codes} for more details).
+We therefore choose a range of values for \code{phi1} and \code{phi2}.
+The resulting phase coordinate representations of the states are \code{state0} and \code{state1}, which are $100\times100$-complex Numpy arrays holding the values of the eigenfunction evaluated on a grid corresponding to \code{phi1} and \code{phi2}.
+In Fig.~\ref{fig:zeroPi}c we plot $|\braket{\varphi_1,\varphi_2|\psi}|^2$ for the ground state \code{state0} and the first excited state \code{state1} (see Appendix \ref{app:codes} for more details).